pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0122.md

 [4-part series][observation-collection]:

 * We showed off the past tools, pre-Observation, and demonstrated that while they got the job done there was a lot to be desired.
 * Then we showed off what the new tools were capable of, and it was quite amazing.
 You can build your SwiftUI features in a simpler, more naive manner, and everything somehow just magically works!
 We even dipped our toes into the actual open source code in the Observation framework so that we could get a better understanding of how everything works.
 * However, the Observation tools do have some gotchas, so we dedicated an entire episode to just that so that you can best wield the tools.
 Otherwise you run the risk of over-observing state or glitchy views.
 * And finally we explored a theoretical future of what `@Observable` could look like if it were allowed to be applied to structs.
-There are a lot of reasons to what that, but unfortunately it's just not quite possible in Swift today.
+There are a lot of reasons to want that, but unfortunately it's just not quite possible in Swift today.

 ## [Reliable Async Testing][reliable-testing]